| Bio Expect the

 T-Bone Walker, Eric Clapton and Duane Allman as

+influences.
 Through nearly 60 years the

 appeal of the music remains the same.
 More